Planning a North of Italy road trip? You have to visit these 5 beautiful places and lakes!

 Bellagio is called the ‘pearl’ of Lake Como, but it’s not only for reserved for these famous people, everyone can visit and enjoy the beautiful view of the lake.

 Lazise and Sirmione (Lake Garda)

-Verona is not placed on a lake, but it’s very nearby so you can’t basically skip this city.
-Verona biggest highlight is the amphitheater where beautiful operas are performed in the summer.
+Verona is not located on a lake, but it’s very nearby so you can’t skip this city.
+Verona’s biggest highlight is the amphitheater where beautiful operas are performed in the summer.
 Want to go to a play in the amphitheater?
 Take a look at the schedule and buy Opera tickets before it’s too late.

-And last, but definitely not least: the famous Venice.
-You absolutely have to visit Venice once in your life!
+And last, but not least: the famous Venice.
+You have to visit Venice once in your life!
 There are six districts.
 San Marco is one of them.
-In this part of Venice stands the world famous San Marco square and the basilica where many famous films are recorded.
+In this part of Venice stands the world-famous San Marco Square and the basilica where many famous films are recorded.
 This unforgettable experience and the great buildings are all worth the crowded streets and squares when visiting Venice in the holidays.
 And there’s more to explore when you’re in Venice, this is what makes Venice the most visited place in Italy.